 Issue Possible Cause Explanation and/or Possible Solution LEDs do not illuminate when pressing the sensor button.
 LEDs on sensor flash, go off, flash again and repeat.
 Sensor is continuously beeping as if joining over and over.
 Dead or dying batteries.
 Check and replace batteries.
 Sensor shows up in WebUI, but data is missing or inconsistent.
-The constitution of the constitution of Sensor was joined to multiple gateways.
+Sensor was joined to multiple gateways.
 Having multiple gateways within range of the sensor when joining and WSNConnect is enabled on other gateways, it is possible the sensor joined more than one gateway.
 If this is the case, then the sensor data will be inconsistent.
-View the WebUls of all gateways in range and look for the sensor in question.
+View the WebUIs of all gateways in range and look for the sensor in question.
 Delete this sensor from all other gateways.
 Then rejoin the sensor to the correct gateway.
 It is important to only have WSNConnect turned on for one gateway at a time when setting up a system.
 The remote temperature probe reading disappears.
 Remote temperature probe unplugged or defective.
 Check remote temperature probe connection and orientation or replace probe.
 The sensor has an external battery pack but is currently running on internal batteries.
-Look at the battery voltage in the WebUI and if last three characters are "int" then the sensor is running on internal battery intered of "aut" actually better in the sensor is running on External batteries are dead.
+Look at the battery voltage in the WebUI and if last three characters are "int" then the sensor is running on External batteries are dead.
 Check and replace batteries if dead.
 If this solved the problem, when you check the battery voltage you will now see "ext" external battery pack at the end of the battery voltage. internal battery instead of "ext" external battery pack.
 Internal spring fingers are not making contact with the external battery.
 Inspect the external battery spring fingers inside the rear slots on the sensor.
 Using a small tool, lift the spring fingers and try reconnecting the external battery.
 Repeat this process until a connection is made.
 Verify batteries are not depleted first.
 Sensor data is not showing up in WebUI after a gateway has been without power for an extended period of time.
-The state of the state System is reinitializing after long gateway shutdown.
+System is reinitializing after long gateway shutdown.
 Sensors have entered a 3- minute update mode to preserve batteries.
 When the gateway is without power for long periods of time, the sensors will reduce their update rate to three minutes and their transmit power to conserve battery life.
 When the gateway is powered back on, it could take several cycles at the three-minute update rate before the system is restored.
-Therefore, the solution may be to simply wait longer for the sensors to reestablish communication after this extended gateway outage.
+Therefore, the solution may be to simply wait longer for the sensors to re- establish communication after this extended gateway outage.
 Recommended to turn sensors off if it's known the gateway is going to be powered off for extended period of time.
 Sensor data not showing in WebUI after gateway maintenance or system reconfiguration.
 Sensor is not properly activated.
-Press the button on the sensor to rejoin and reactivate the sensor.
+Press the button on the sensor to rejoin and re- activate the sensor.